Interview Advice

 - Prepare answers for common questions.

-- Show an interest and let them know why you are interested and why you feel you are suitable for the position.
+- Show interest and let them know why you are interested and why you feel you are suitable for the position.

-- Remember the interviewers name and repeat it throughout the interview.
+- Remember the interviewers' name and repeat it throughout the interview.

-- Remember that the interview is a two way process
+- Remember that the interview is a two-way process

 REMEMBER